 June 2024

-The CCES will distribute a survey to existing Abuse-Free Sport signatories to gather feedback and information will be used to inform revisions to the program.
-The survey will take approximately 10 minutes to complete.
+The CCES surveyed existing Abuse-Free Sport signatories to gather feedback and information to inform revisions to the program.

 July to September 2024